Should You Declare Academic Bankruptcy?

 When Should You Declare Academic Bankruptcy?

 You should choose your timing wisely regarding your academic bankruptcy declaration.
-For example, if you experienced abnormal health problems during the semester, you changed your major dramatically, or if a family situation caused you unusual duress, then these circumstances may have impacted your usual performance and could be solid grounds for academic bankruptcy.
+For example, if you experienced abnormal health problems during the semester, you changed your major dramatically, or if a family situation caused you unusual duress, these circumstances may have impacted your usual performance.
+They could be solid grounds for academic bankruptcy.
 If, however, you are simply a freshman who was adjusting to the community college life and earned a range of grades from A’s to C’s, then you may want to “save” your academic bankruptcy for another point in the future that may be more appropriate for an academic bankruptcy.

 This video examines the question of whether perfect grades matter.